AriFordsham/GHCWiki/building/mac-osx.md

 In both cases, you need to [ register](https://developer.apple.com/programs/register/) as an Apple developer first.
 (This is a free registration.)

+Secondly, if you want to build the development version of GHC from the Git repositories, you also need to install the GNU auto tools (which are no longer distributed by Apple).
+You can get them as follows:

+- Install [ Homebrew](http://mxcl.github.com/homebrew/) (as per instructions on that webpage)
+- Install the auto tools with `brew install autoconf automake`

 ### Previous versions